RPGash/PS-RPG/README.md

-Project PS-RPG, an RPG text adventure created in PowerShell.
+Project "PS-RPG", an RPG text adventure created in PowerShell.

+Alpha build. ~~May~~ Does contain bugs.

 Requirements
 - PowerShell 7+